Gold Miss

 In modern consumer-based society, this group often becomes influential.
 They are often criticised with the derogatory term "doenjang girls" ('soy bean paste girls'). which characterizes them as obsessed with brand names and their appearance.
 They seek a luxurious life of consumerism and depend on their husbands' resources, even if this is not consistent with the amount of money they possess.
 Doenjang girl has similar negative connotations to the term gold digger in English-speaking countries.
 A gold miss, though, is not the same as a doenjang girl; gold misses are able to make social and economical progress, building up wealth for themselves and enjoying their lives using their own resources.

 A gold miss should not be confused with similar Japanese concept, the hanakosan.
 The difference between a hanakosan and a gold miss is that a hanakosan is a woman who has failed to find a marriage; by contrast, a gold miss normally chooses not to marry.

 Characteristics of a gold miss

-An unmarried woman with a high level of academic education, who receives a high income as professional workers, can be defined as a gold miss.
-In addition, the term refers to single woman aged in her mid-30s or above who has a job at a major company.
-Gold misses' often make over 40 million won per year, and can sometimes be worth over 80 million won (acquired through either investment or real estate).
+An unmarried woman with a high level of academic education, who receives a high income as a professional worker, can be defined as a gold miss.
+In addition, the term refers to single woman, aged in her mid-30s or above, who has a job at a major company.
+Gold misses often make over 40 million won per year, and can sometimes be worth over 80 million won (acquired through either investment or real estate).